UPDATE: New PCMCH Resources on RSV Prevention for Infants and High-Risk Children

 - Fact Sheet for Healthcare Providers (English | French)

-This fact sheet is intended for healthcare providers to support them in understanding the recent changes associated with the expansion of Ontario’s RSV prevention program for infants and high-risk children and how the program impacts their care of perinatal and paediatric patients. - Fact Sheet for Parents and Expectant Parents (English | French)
+This resource is intended for healthcare providers to support them in understanding the recent changes associated with the expansion of Ontario’s RSV prevention program for infants and high-risk children.
+It outlines how the program will affect the care of prenatal, newborn and paediatric patients. - Fact Sheet for Parents and Expectant Parents (English | French)

 - Fact Sheet for Healthcare Providers (English | French)